headspace Dandenong offers FREE support to young people aged 12-25, who are going through a tough time

 17. I would like help but I am not ready to come in yet.
 What can I do?

-If you are not ready to come into our centre, you can access our online counselling support at www.eheadspace.com .
-This website offers free web chat, email or phone conversations to young people and their family between 9am - 1am.
+If you are not ready to come into our centre, you can access our online counselling support at eheadspace.
+This website offers free web chat, email or phone conversations to young people and their family between 9am - 1am AEST.

 18. What is a peer support worker?

 A peer support worker is a young person with a lived experience of a mental health challenge, who uses their experience to help support others going through a tough time.
-We have 3 peer support workers across our centres who can help support you during your time at headspace.
+We have 1 peer support worker at our centre who can help support you during your time at headspace.

 - Peer support workers can help answer any questions you may have about headspace.